The State of Redistricting Litigation (November 2017 Edition)

 On March 1, 2017, the Supreme Court ruled in a 6-2 decision that the panel had applied the wrong legal standard when concluding that race had not predominated in the drawing of the 11 challenged districts.
 The Court held that the panel had improperly required plaintiffs to show, as a precondition, that a challenged district was inconsistent with traditional redistricting principles.
 According to the Court, plaintiffs in racial gerrymandering cases could establish the predominance through a variety of direct and circumstantial evidence and that, even if a district otherwise complied with traditional redistricting principles, it could still be found unconstitutional if evidence established that race was the predominant factor in its creation.
 The Court remanded the case to the trial court to evaluate the districts under this standard.

-On June 2, after receiving briefing from the parties on next steps in the case, the three-judge panel announced that it would hold an evidentiary hearing on October 10, 11 and 12 to consider the parties’ claims on remand.
+The three-judge panel held an evidentiary hearing on October 10, 11, and 12 to consider the parties’ claims on remand.
+Post-trial briefing is expected to conclude by November 22.

 Key pleadings for Bethune-Hill v.
 Virginia State Board of Elections can be found here.

-Alabama’s legislative map also is the subject of a racial gerrymandering challenge.
+Alabama’s legislative map was also the subject of a racial gerrymandering challenge.

 A three-judge panel originally rejected claims of racial gerrymandering.
 But, in 2015, the Supreme Court reversed in a 5-4 decision and instructed the lower court to reconsider whether the new redistricting map drawn by Alabama’s Republican-led legislature diluted the voting strength of the state’s African Americans by packing them into districts.
 Although Alabama was under an obligation imposed by the Voting Rights Act not to diminish the effectiveness of existing African-American districts, the Supreme Court concluded that the percentage of the black voting age population necessary to accomplish that end could not be determined by fixed rule but instead required a district-by-district analysis.